 Locations and Phone Numbers

-Skagit Regional Clinics’ sleep medicine department provides comprehensive services for patients ages thirteen and older.
+Skagit Regional Clinics’ sleep medicine department provides comprehensive services for patients ages fifteen and older.
 Specialists address and treat the following conditions:

 - Sleep apnea